You are here

 1. How many questions are on the exams?

-PRA certification exams consist of 125 (CFRP) to 150 (CPRP) multiple-choice items (questions).
+PRA certification exams consist of 100 (CFRP) and 125 (CPRP) multiple-choice items (questions).
 Each item has only one correct answer.

 Preparing for an exam is an extremely personal preference.
 Some people enjoy preparation courses or formal study groups, while others prefer to study on their own.
 The Certification Commission makes available to candidates the full list of resources used in developing the exam many of which are available for download from the PRA website.
 Additionally, the Commission makes available to Candidates, the Exam Blueprints, provide an outline of the content covered on each exam.